-Tier 4 visa holders
+Tier 4/Student visa holders

-Most UK Visa Application Centres have now re-opened across the world but appointment availability may be more limited in some locations.
+Most UK Visa Application Centres across the world have resumed services for student visa entry clearance applications but appointment availability may be more limited in some locations.

 If you make an in-time application and are waiting for a decision, you can start your course at Cambridge whilst this is pending.
 You will need to provide your College with evidence you have submitted an application within the relevant timeframe.
 UKVI advises that if your application is eventually rejected as invalid or refused you must stop your course or studies.